Professor Shonku (short story collection): Professor Shonku o Harh

 Upon the Abinash's insistence, Professor Shonku visits a sadhu in Giridih, who is always seen hanging upside down from a tree, and is known to have the ability to bring dead animals back to life through the power of his spells.
 When skeletons of dead animals are brought to him, he brings them back to life.
 Being a scientist and an inventor, Professor Shonku was sure there was hypnotism involved but is stunned to see that the animals are being revived.

-Shonku secretly records the spell that the sadhu was chanting and.
+Shonku secretly records the spell that the sadhu was chanting.
 When he tries to play the chant at his laboratory, he only hears ghastly laughter.
 Shonku, after seeing the sadhu angrily glaring at him, realizes that the sadhu somehow learned about his plan.
 The sadhu disappears from Giridih the next day.

 That incident gives Shonku an interest in bones, and after seeing what he suspected were the bones of a brontosaur in a neighbour's house, he visits the forests of the Nilgiris, where his neighbour had found the bones.
 He finds the bones of the brontosaur in a remote cave.
 After retrieving and studying the bones, one night Shonku sees the sadhu chanting the same spell as he used to in Giridih.
 The brontosaur is revived and starts munching on the tree where the sadhu was hanging.
 The sadhu tries to chant a reverse spell to change it back to its skeleton form, but just as he completes the spell, he is crushed to death underneath the bones of the dinosaur.